vcvpaiva/DialecticaCategories/README.md

      https://www.researchgate.net/publication/2288039_A_Dialectica_Model_of_the_Lambek_Calculus

 15. Talk at APA, April 2017
-   conference LFCS paper with Harley Eades, appeared in Jan2018, https://arxiv.org/abs/1801.06883 journal paper not submitted yet (?)
+   conference LFCS paper with Harley Eades III, appeared in Jan2018, https://arxiv.org/abs/1801.06883 journal paper not submitted, yet (?)

 16. Dialectica categories for modelling State/Pomset logic: A Dialectica Model of State (1996) Conference paper in CATS'1996 with Correa and Hauesler. https://www.academia.edu/674289/A_dialectica_model_of_state